Copyright © Graham A C John 2009-2020

 · Microsoft .Net Framework (from www.microsoft.co.uk)

 · One to four USB motion controllers.
-Handbell Manager has been tested with the wired and wireless (“FriiHand”) motion controllers manufactured by ActionXL (available from www.actionxl.com or www.changeringing.co.uk.
+Handbell Manager has been tested with the wired and wireless (“FriiHand”) motion controllers manufactured by ActionXL (now no longer available).
 Other joystick devices that generate a movement signal in an X, Y or Z axis will also work with Handbell Manager.
+In 2020 a group of ringers developed eBells, which look and feel like real handbells, but are 3D printed in plastic and contain USB motion controller electronics (ebells.changeringing.co.uk).

 1. Download and run HMInstall.exe from www.changeringing.co.uk/handbellmanager to install Handbell Manager.